ahstn/pure/README.md

 excellent starting point for a custom, personal prompt and I had a few desired tweaks.

-NB: doesn't show "forked from: [sindresorhus/pure]" in GH as I wanted a clean git commit and release history.

 ### Features

 - Shows full current path, unless in a `git` repo where only the repo name is shown.